v-units/operations/GENESIS.md

 # Miners

-The miners will need to request an identity key pair from DIGEX Inc.
+The miners will need to request an identity certificate from an Licensed Certification Authority (LCA).
+DIGEX Inc. will be the only activated LCA on the Genesis Block.

+# Genesis Block Key Information (As of 11.04.2018)

+- 16,867 gr.
+Gold
+- 9,616,744.61 vUnits